Healthy Recipes Blog

 The ingredients needed to make jerk chicken.

 • Coconut oil: Refined oil is best given the high oven temperature.
-You can also use avocado oil.
+You can also use avocado oil or ghee.

 Instructions